ModInB/ESM/README.md

 ### Information

-New version for the functions in the ecospat package to reduce storage needs (beta version).
+New version of the functions in the ecospat package to reduce storage needs (alpha version).

 ### References